ianhomer/dotfiles/README.md

 however just look at bin/dotme to see what actually happens.

-You can also update parts of the initialisation separately, see `dotme -h` to get a list of each part.
+You can also update parts of the initialisation separately, see `dotme -h` to get a list of each part. `man dotme` will give you more guidance on usage.

 ## Manual Configuration